Scott and Loni Parrish Chair in Business and Professor of Management

 Research interests: Social cognition; workplace identity; behavioral ethics; machine learning and work; epistemology and research methods.

 Dr. Keith Leavitt's research interests include behavioral ethics, identity and situated judgment, and research methods/epistemology.
 Specifically, much of his research focuses on how social expectations and constraints inform or inhibit ethical behavior in the workplace.
 His research has been published in the Academy of Management Journal, the Academy of Management Review, the Journal of Applied Psychology, Personnel Psychology, Organizational Behavior and Human Decision Processes (OBHDP), the Journal of Management, the Journal of Personality and Social Psychology, Organizational Research Methods, the Journal of Organizational Behavior, the Journal of Vocational Behavior, and the Journal of Business Ethics.
-He previously served as an Associate Editor at OBHDP and currently serves on the editorial boards of AMJ, OBHDP, and JAP.
-He is currently serving as the Program Chair elect (first year of the elected five-year leadership track) of the Organizational Behavior Division of the Academy of Management.
+He previously served as an Associate Editor at OBHDP and currently serves on the editorial boards of AMJ, AMR, OBHDP, and JAP.
+He is currently serving as the Division Chair Elect (third year of the elected five-year leadership track) of the Organizational Behavior Division of the Academy of Management, and is a former Associate Editor at OBHDP.

 Keith's work has been featured in over 200 news and media outlets including the New York Times, Forbes, NBC News, Harvard Business Review, Fast Company, Inc. Magazine, Vice News, Wall Street Journal Radio, The Huffington Post, Time Magazine, and prominently on the front of his mother's refrigerator.